MicrosoftDocs/patterns-practices/patterns-practices/guide/modularity-quickstarts-for-silverlight.md

     }
 ```

+> [!NOTE]
-**Note:** Managed Extensibility Framework (MEF) does not provide a mechanism for associating modules with the XAP file to download.
+> Managed Extensibility Framework (MEF) does not provide a mechanism for associating modules with the XAP file to download.
 Prism's **ModuleCatalog** continues to be used even when using the MEF container to support on-demand and background downloading.<br />
 Behind the scenes, the MEF **DeploymentCatalog** is used to download XAP files, and Prism keeps the **ModuleCatalog** updated as MEF discovers new modules.

 The Boostrapper class overrides the **ConfigureModuleCatalog** method to register additional modules that are referenced directly by the application.